antrea-io/antrea/docs/multicluster/architecture.md

-Given two Services with the same name and Namespace in two member clusters - `foo.ns.cluster-a.local` and `foo.ns.cluster-b.local`, a multi-cluster Service can be created by the following resource export/import pipeline.
+Given two Services with the same name and Namespace in two member clusters - `foo.ns.cluster-a.local` and `foo.ns.cluster-b.local`, a multi-cluster Service can be created by the following resource export/import workflow.

 * User creates a ServiceExport `foo` in Namespace `ns` in each of the two clusters.